 Dynamic Network Diagrams

 On-demand mapping allows engineers to create a network diagram customized to the task at-hand.
 For example, to instantly diagram the path of an application, users can just enter the source and destination addresses.
-In this fashion, a dynamic diagram is like GPS for the network – instead of an atlas of maps, users can get a customized map from simple input.
+In this fashion, a dynamic network diagram tool is like GPS for the network – instead of an atlas of maps, users can get a customized map from simple input.

 Manage the Entire Network with Dynamic Diagrams